 Documentation for any expenses that may be tax deductible

 If you plan to continue working remotely, it’s crucial to keep the tax implications in mind when you decide where you’ll work.
 Keep your address updated with your company and notify the department that processes payroll if you’ll be working from a different state for any length of time.
-This will do a lot to help avoid unnecessary complications when it’s time to file your income taxes for 2022 and beyond.
+This will do a lot to help avoid unnecessary complications when it’s time to file your income taxes for this year and beyond.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.